CT EMS for Children's Team Members

 Megan Petrucelli, MSN, RN, EMSI, CEN, CPEN

-Megan L. Petrucelli, MSN, RN, EMS-I, CEN, has 19 years of experience in emergency and trauma medicine and experience with pediatric primary care and school-based nursing.
-Megan is a board-Certified Emergency Nurse and a member of the Connecticut Emergency Nurses Association.
+Megan has over 20 years of experience in emergency and trauma medicine and experience with pediatric primary care and school-based nursing experience.
+Megan holds certifications as a Certified Emergency Nurse and Certified Pediatric Emergency Nurse.
+She is also an active EMT and EMS instructor.

 Megan graduated cum laude honors from Regis College in 2007 with her Bachelor of Science in Nursing degree and summa cum laude honors from the University of Hartford in 2019 with a Master of Science in Nursing Public Health degree.
 Megan obtained her EMT in 2003 from Northeastern University.

-Megan applies her knowledge to help impart wisdom to others through her teaching ventures.
-She is an active adjunct clinical nursing instructor, CPR instructor, and Emergency Medical Services instructor.
-Before assuming the program coordinator role, Megan had been teaching with CT-EMSC since 2018, bringing pediatric simulations to emergency departments and Pediatric Education for Prehospital Providers to EMS agencies throughout the state.
-Megan also provides medication administration and Epi-Pen training to local daycare providers.
+Megan applies her knowledge to help impart wisdom to others in the Nursing and EMS worlds through her teaching ventures.
+Before assuming the program coordinator role, Megan had been teaching with CT-EMSC since 2018, bringing pediatric simulations to emergency departments and Pediatric Education for pre-hospital providers (PEPP) courses to EMS agencies throughout the state.

-Megan grew up in Acton, Massachusetts; however, she currently resides in East Hampton, CT, with her husband Brian, her three children, Matthew, Jared, Brandon, and their dog Tucker.
+Megan grew up in Acton, Massachusetts; however, she currently resides in East Hampton, CT, with her husband Brian, her three children, Matthew, Jared, Brandon, and their dog Callie.
 In her spare time, Megan enjoys baking and spending time at the beach with her family.

 Tom Martin MSN, APRN, CCRN-K, EMT